 As is often the case, whether you welcome or dread it, this change has a lot to do with perspective.
-Google introduced this change to improve user experience, so webmasters should have the same goal in mind when thinking of how to include interesting information in tables on their website to garner more attention in the SERPs.
+Google introduced this change to improve user experience, so SEOs and webmasters should have the same goal in mind when thinking of how to include interesting information in tables on their website to garner more attention in the SERPs.
 Here are some benefits to Structured Snippets:

 - Challenges webmasters, designers and marketers to reexamine how we present information.
 A well-made table is an engagement object.
 It’s helpful for users, and it breaks up long blocks of text.
 Tables just became another tool in your content utility belt.